-Business Associations, 4 credits, Professor Haile, LAW7100A

-This course is a study of basic corporate law, including formation, management, and dissolution of corporations, and the rights and duties of those involved with corporations.
+Business Associations, 4 credits, Professor Haile, LAW7100A This course is a study of basic corporate law, including formation, management, and dissolution of corporations, and the rights and duties of those involved with corporations.
 The course also covers the law related to business organizations, such as partnerships and limited liability companies (LLC).
-Students who did not take Business Associations in Spring 2024 must register for it for Fall trimester.
+Rising second-year students who did not take Business Associations in Spring 2025 must take it in Fall 2025.

 Constitutional Law I, 2 credits, Visiting Professor Joseph Hurt, LAW7200A/B This course is a study of the principles of American constitutional law, in particular the structure and design of the constitutional system and government of the United States, including the scope and separation of congressional, executive, and judicial powers.
-Students who do not take Constitutional Law I during Summer Session must register for one of the two sections for Fall trimester.
-Maximum 70 students per section.
+Rising second-year students must choose one section of Constitutional Law I for Fall 2025.
+Maximum 68 students per section.